|

 You are allowed to freely distribute this utility via floppy disk, CD-ROM,

-Internet, or in any other way, as long as you don't charge anything for this.
+Internet, or in any other way, as long as you don't charge anything for this and you don't

 If you distribute this utility, you must include all files in